DaviOSDev/DaviOSDev/README.md

 ## Hello there!
 I'm Davi Santos

-- 📖 I’m currently studying Computer Science by myself.
+- 📖 I’m currently studying Computer Science at UFU (Universidade Federal de Uberlandia).
 - 📫 To reach me is simple.
 Just send an e-mail to this address: davikpi51@gmail.com

 ### Languages I speak: